Reference 360 > Introducing Reference 360 > Key concepts

 System reference data

-System reference data contains a group of values that provide information about your reference data.
-For new organizations, values for the system reference data are empty.
+System reference data is a group of values that provide information about your reference data.
+New organizations don't contain system reference data values.

-You can add the values that you want to appear in the system reference data.
-The users can then apply the values to their reference data sets, code lists, code values, and crosswalks.
-For example, you might add the Low, Medium, High, and Critical values to the Priority system reference data.
+You can add the values that you want to appear as system reference data.
+Users can then apply the values to their reference data sets, code lists, code values, and crosswalks.
+For example, you might add Low, Medium, High, and Critical as values to the Priority system reference data.

 You can add values to the following system reference data: